tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 # Consolation Auction

 This extension alters the base auction contract to allow the Nth highest, non-winning bidders to receive a consolation token upon the closing of the auction.
 The auctioneer defines `max_consolation_winners` and `consolation_token` when configuring the auction.
-When the auction finishes, the Nth highest bidders are eligible to receive `consolation_token` where `N = min(max_consolation_winners, # of bids)`.
+When the auction finishes, the Nth highest, non winning bidders are eligible to receive `consolation_token` where `N = min(max_consolation_winners, # of non winning bids)`, where `# of non winning bids = # of bids - 1`.
+The auctioneer must own at least `max_consolation_winners` number of the consolation tokens and add the auction contract as an operator on these tokens in the FA2 contract in which they are defined, as the call to `%configure` must be able to successfully hold these tokens in escrow.

+The contract also includes a `%Send_consolation` entrypoint, which must be called before resolving the auction, in the case that there are consolation winners. `Send_consolation` accepts one `nat` through which the caller can specify how many tokens to distribute in that call.
+This becomes necessary in the case of many consolation winners, to avoid locking the auction if the contract were to attempt to distribute all of the consolation tokens.
+The caller can thus make multiple calls to the entrypoint until the contract sends out all of the necessary consolation tokens.

+Upon auction cancellation, all consolation tokens are returned to the auctioneer.
+Upon resolve, all remaining consolation tokens (those not rewarded to consolation winners) are returned to the auctioneer.

+# Positional Auction

+The positional auction is a similar variant to the consolation auction in that the non-winning bidders are awarded for participation in the auction.
+In contrast, each of the `N` highest non winning bidders (where `N <= max_consolation_winners`) receives a unique consolation token.
+The auctioneer defines a `consolation_token` exactly as they would in the consolation auction with some token_id `t`.
+However, in this case the token_id of the `consolation_token` represents the highest consolation token of non-winning bidders.
+This means that the highest non-winning bidder will receive a consolation token with token_id `t`.
+The remaining consolation tokens are assigned in incrementing order-- that is, the 2nd highest non-winning bidder will receive a token with token_id `t + 1` up until the Nth highest non_winning bidder who will receive a token with token_id `t + N`.
+The auctioneer must own at least 1 of each of the consolation tokens with token_ids ranging from `t` to `t + max_consolation_winners` and add the auction contract as an operator on these tokens in the FA2 contract in which they are defined, as the call to `%configure` must be able to successfully hold these tokens in escrow.
+Otherwise, the `%send_consolation`, `%resolve`, and `%cancel` entrypoints work similarly to the modifications made in the consolation auction variant.